jbuck2005/irrigation-ha/README.md

-# Irrigation Controller for Home Assistant
+# Irrigation Controller for Home Assistant (v1.0.3)

-Custom integration (v1.0.3) for irrigationd with countdown timers and Lovelace dashboard examples.
+Custom integration with UI config (host/port/zones) and blueprint for irrigation cycles.

-See full documentation in repository.